Chapter 4: Team Culture

 Key Takeaways

-1. Psychological safety is the foundation: without it, standups are theatre
+1. Psychological safety is the foundation.
+Without it, standups are theatre

-3. Never punish honesty: thank people for surfacing problems
+3. Never punish honesty.
+Thank people for surfacing problems

-4. Build trust through consistency: do what you say, follow through
+4. Build trust through consistency.
+Do what you say, follow through

-5. Celebrate wins regularly: recognition builds morale and momentum
+5. Celebrate wins regularly.
+Recognition builds morale and momentum

-6. Respect everyone's time and voice: start on time, include everyone
+6. Respect everyone's time and voice.
+Start on time, include everyone

-8. Remote teams require extra intentional culture-building
+8. Remote teams need extra intentional culture-building

-9. Split large teams into sub-teams: no 20-person standups
+9. Split large teams into sub-teams.
+No 20-person standups

 Culture Building Checklist